dybbuk09/PHP-HTTP-Client/README.md

-## PHP HTTP Client
+## PHP Curl/HTTP Client

 A simple and easy to implement wrapper for PHP cURL.

 ### Requirements

-- PHP 7.4 or higher
+- PHP 7.0 or higher
 - Composer for installation

 ### Supported Methods: